oracle-livelabs/converged/obaas/microtx/microtx.md

     }</copy>
     ```

-   Update `AccountRepository.java` in `src/main/java/com/example/accounts/repositories` to add this extra JPA method for `findByAccountId`.
+   Update `AccountRepository.java` in `src/main/java/com/example/accounts/repositories` to add these extra JPA methods.
 Your updated file should look like this:

     ```java
     <copy>package oracle.examples.cloudbank.repository;